p7s1digital/oasis-jsbridge-android/README.md

 })""")

-// Create a native proxy to the JS object val jsApi: JsApi = jsObject.mapToNativeObject()  // no check val jsApi: JsApi = jsObject.mapToNativeObject(check = true)  // suspending, optionally check that all methods are defined in the JS object val jsApi: JsApi = jsObject.mapToNativeObjectBlocking(check = true)  // blocking (with optional check)
+// Create a native proxy to the JS object val jsApi: JsApi = jsObject.createNativeToJsProxy()  // no check val jsApi: JsApi = jsObject.createNativeToJsProxy(check = true)  // suspending, optionally check that all methods are defined in the JS object val jsApi: JsApi = jsObject.createNativeToJsProxy(check = true)  // blocking (with optional check)

 // Call JS methods from native jsApi.method1(1, "two")